vincedotcode/proposetoyourcrush/README.md

 ---

-Made with 💖 and a sprinkle of JavaScript by [Your Name]
+Made with 💖 and a sprinkle of JavaScript by Vince Erkadoo